-Here at HeX Productions, we’re advocates of making the internet an inclusive place.
-And as part of this, we ensure that the websites we design and develop are accessible for disabled people using assistive technologies.
+Here at HeX Productions, we’re advocates of making the internet more of an inclusive place to be.
+And as part of this, we ensure that the websites we design and develop are accessible for people with disabilities or impairments who use assistive technologies.

 What is assistive technology?